fbpx

 Remember that your wedding day is meant to be a fun and enjoyable experience.
 Try to relax and have fun with your favorite people, and don’t worry too much about getting the perfect shot – your photographer will take care of that.

-Wedding family photos can serve as a reminder of the bonds that tie your family together, the love and joy that surrounded you on your wedding day and the special moments you’ve shared together.
+Wedding family photos can serve as a reminder of the love that ties your family together, the joy that surrounded you on your wedding day and the special moments you’ve shared together.
 With these tips in mind, taking family photos at your wedding will be a smooth, stress-free experience.

 Bride and groom with grandma at minneapolis wedding